Copenhagen Boys Choir: Present

-The choir has also taken part in productions for radio and television both in Denmark and in other countries, and the many CDs which the choir has made on labels such as EMI, Decca, Vanguard, Chandos, Kontrapunkt and Danica Records (OH) have all contributed to its distinguished international reputation.
+The choir has also taken part in productions for radio and television both in Denmark and in other countries, with CDs being made on labels such as EMI, Decca, Vanguard, Chandos, Kontrapunkt and Danica Records (OH).

-Since 1991 Ebbe Munk has been the choir's artistic and administrative director.
+Since 1991, Ebbe Munk has been the choir's artistic and administrative director.

 In 2003, the Copenhagen Royal Chapel Choir was awarded the Liliane Bettencourt Choral Singing Prize in partnership with the Académie des beaux-arts.
-This award honours the choir's quality musical output in keeping with Scandinavian choral tradition.
+This award honors the choir's quality musical output in keeping with Scandinavian choral tradition.

 The school

-Copenhagen City Council offers all nine-year-old children who are able to sing and who enjoy doing so the opportunity of being admitted to the Choir School, which is accordingly not a private school, even though many think that it is.

-Here children can continue their normal schooling and, at the same time, receive intensive vocal training.
-They encounter a large, flourishing school where everyday life is marked by the pupils' occupation with choral singing and music, but also by versatility in a school community with many committed children and parents.
-The children quickly get used to the change from a local school to the Choir School.
-A special arrangement to help new pupils to acclimatize themselves enables the school to tackle problems connected with a change of school at an early stage.
-They are usually of a practical nature and easy to solve.